 The benefits of art therapy

 Art is an inherently enjoyable experience, which can be a powerful tool in a therapy setting.
-It can give you the opportunity to express your inner thoughts, while helping you to better understand and make sense of your emotions and the world in which you live.
+It can give you the opportunity to express your inner thoughts, while helping you to better understand and make sense of your emotions and your mental health.

 Why do people turn to art therapy?